 Revenues, net.
 Revenues increased approximately \$21.7 million, or 26.4%, to \$103.7 million for 2012 from \$82.1 million for 2011.
-Revenues for 2012 consisted of \$78.6 million, or 76% of total revenue, for HealthStream Learning & Talent Management and \$25.2 million, or 24% of total revenue, for HealthStream Research.
-In 2011, revenues consisted of \$58.1 million, or 71% of total revenue, for HealthStream Learning & Talent Management and \$24.0 million, or 29% of total revenue, for HealthStream Research.
+Revenues for 2012 consisted of \$78.6 million, or 76% of total revenue, for HealthStream Workforce Development Solutions and \$25.2 million, or 24% of total revenue, for HealthStream Research/Patient Experience Solutions.
+In 2011, revenues consisted of \$58.1 million, or 71% of total revenue, for HealthStream Workforce Development Solutions and \$24.0 million, or 29% of total revenue, for HealthStream Research/Patient Experience Solutions.

-Revenues for HealthStream Learning & Talent Management increased \$20.5 million, or 35.3%, over 2011.
-Revenues from our Internet-based subscription learning and talent management products increased by \$17.6 million, or 32.2% over 2011 due to a higher number of subscribers and more courseware consumption by subscribers.
-Our HLC subscriber base increased by 14% during 2012 to 2.94 million fully-implemented subscribers at the end of 2012 compared to 2.57 million fully-implemented subscribers at the end of 2011.
-Additionally, we had a 13% increase in contracted subscribers, with 3.1 million contracted subscribers at December 31, 2012 compared to 2.75 million contracted subscribers at December 31, 2011.
-Revenues from project-based services increased by \$1.5 million compared to the prior year period due to more engagements than the prior year.
-Revenues from SimVentures, our collaborative arrangement with Laerdal Medical, increased approximately \$844,000 over the prior year period.
+Revenues for HealthStream Workforce Development Solutions increased \$20.5 million, or 35.3%, over 2011.
+Revenues from our subscription-based workforce development products increased by \$17.6 million, or 32.2% over 2011 due to a higher number of subscribers and more courseware consumption by subscribers.
+Annualized revenue per implemented subscriber increased by 17.7%, to \$27.04 per subscriber at the end of 2012 compared to \$22.97 per subscriber at the end of 2011.
+Our implemented subscriber base increased by 14% during 2012 to 2.94 million implemented subscribers at the end of 2012 compared to 2.57 million implemented subscribers at the end of 2011.
+Additionally, we had a 13% increase in total subscribers, with 3.1 million total subscribers at December 31, 2012 compared to 2.75 million total subscribers at December 31, 2011.
+Revenues from project-based services increased by \$1.5 million compared to 2011 due to more engagements than the prior year.
+Revenues from SimVentures, our collaborative arrangement with Laerdal Medical, increased approximately \$844,000 over 2011.

-Revenues for HealthStream Research increased \$1.2 million or 4.9%, over 2011.
-Revenues from Patient InsightsTM surveys, our survey research product that generates recurring revenues, increased by \$1.8 million, or 10.1%, over the prior year.
-Revenues from other surveys, which are conducted on annual or bi-annual cycles, declined by \$633,000, or 10.5%, compared to the prior year due to fewer survey engagements.
+Revenues for HealthStream Research/Patient Experience Solutions increased \$1.2 million or 4.9%, over 2011.
+Revenues from Patient InsightsTM surveys, our survey research product that generates recurring revenues, increased by \$1.8 million, or 10.1%, over 2011.
+Revenues from other surveys, which are conducted on annual or bi-annual cycles, declined by \$633,000, or 10.5%, compared to 2011 due to fewer survey engagements.

 Cost of Revenues (excluding depreciation and amortization).
 Cost of revenues increased approximately \$10.6 million, or 34.1%, to \$41.7 million for 2012 from \$31.1 million for 2011.
 Cost of revenues as a percentage of revenues was 40.2% of revenues for 2012 compared to 37.9% of revenues for 2011.
-Cost of revenues for HealthStream Learning & Talent Management increased approximately \$9.5 million to \$28.4 million and approximated 36.1% and 32.4% of revenues for HealthStream Learning & Talent Management for 2012 and 2011, respectively.
+Cost of revenues for HealthStream Workforce Development Solutions increased approximately \$9.5 million to \$28.4 million and approximated 36.1% and 32.4% of revenues for HealthStream Workforce Development Solutions for 2012 and 2011, respectively.
 The increase is primarily associated with increased royalties paid by us resulting from growth in courseware subscription revenues, increased personnel expenses, and increased costs associated with project-based services.
-Cost of revenues for HealthStream Research increased approximately \$1.0 million to \$13.3 million and approximated 52.7% and 51.0% of revenues for HealthStream Research for 2012 and 2011, respectively.
-The increase is primarily the result of additional costs associated with the growth in patient survey volume over the prior year.
+Cost of revenues for HealthStream Research/Patient Experience Solutions increased approximately \$1.0 million to \$13.3 million and approximated 52.7% and 51.0% of revenues for HealthStream Research/Patient Experience Solutions for 2012 and 2011, respectively.
+The increase is primarily the result of additional costs associated with the growth in patient survey volume over 2011.